Supernova-driven turbulent metal mixing in high redshift galactic disks: metallicity fluctuations in the interstellar medium and its imprints on metal poor stars in the Milky Way: introduction

 In addition to being computationally feasible, this approach enables a thorough understanding of the relevant processes.
-To this end we present models that study the gas interactions in small patches of a galaxy disk in order to study the small-scale mixing effects of metals at parsec scales from SN into the ISM.
-Investigating the distribution of $\alpha$ elements in these simulations and comparing them extensively with the observational data can, in turn, provide important constraints on the starforming conditions \citep{AudouzeSilk1995, Armillotta2018} within the early MW and/or the infalling satellites that builtup the stellar halo.
-Given the relatively nascent stage of modeling in the field, the results we present in this {\it Letter} amount to a substantive improvement in our understanding of the physical mechanism leading to the inhomogeneous enrichment of the ISM and the mixing of $\alpha$ elements in the early MW.
+To this end, we present models that study the gas interactions in small patches of a galaxy disk in order to study the small-scale mixing effects of metals at pc scales from SN into the ISM.
+Resolving the cooling length of individual SN remnants allows us to self-consistently capture the mixing of metals in the ISM, which enables us to calculate the turbulent diffusion coefficient in various galaxy environments.
+Additionally, investigating the distribution of $\alpha$ elements in these simulations and comparing them with the observational data can, in turn, provide useful constraints on the star-forming conditions \citep{AudouzeSilk1995, Armillotta2018} within the early MW and/or the infalling satellites that built up the stellar halo.
+Given the relatively nascent stage of modeling in the field, the results we present in this {\it Letter} amount to a considerable improvement in our understanding of the physical mechanism leading to the inhomogeneous enrichment of the ISM and the mixing of $\alpha$ elements in the early MW.